 Plugins

 Make sure you trust the plugin as they have access to your database.
-Read on a way around this.
+Read below on a way around this.

 1. Create a file with the plugins you wish to use